A Stunning New Pool House for Knee Therapy

 Collaborating on the Endless Pool

-Like every Endless Pool owner, Barbara worked closely with a dedicated Design Representative and received drawings from our staff engineers.
+Like every Endless Pools customer, Barbara worked closely with a dedicated Product Specialist and received drawings from our staff engineers.
 "You guys were great," she recalls.
 "I mean really as far as helping me figure out the depth."

 Barbara chose a 48-inch deep pool, which is 6 inches deeper than standard.
 That allowed for the added elevation of the Underwater Treadmill (almost 5 inches) while still allowing her to walk and jog with the water at chest height.

 At that depth, the water offloads about 75 to 80 percent of her weight.
 The depth greatly relieves the pressure on her knees.
 With the large majority of the impact removed, she can burn calories, build strength, and maintain flexibility without pain or any additional knee damage.

 The One Do-Over